AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 This event would leave traces of an otherwise average homogeneous

-defect in the distribution of relic radiation (so far beyond the possibilities of current detection
+circular defect in the distribution of relic radiation (so far beyond the possibilities of current detection

-technology) ; however, even if such defects
+technology); however, even if such defects

 were observed, they could probably be explained in other